Kimutai01/Enumerable/README.md

 ![](https://img.shields.io/badge/Ruby-red)&nbsp;&nbsp;&nbsp;![](https://img.shields.io/badge/Github-black)

-### To get this project up and running, you should do the following;
+### To get this project up and running, you should do the following:
 - If you wish to run the project locally, please do the following:

 - Clone the repository to your local machine.